eldesh/aobench_sml/readme.md

 Ported [aobench](http://code.google.com/p/aobench/) program to StandardML.

-> aoench is a small ambient occlusion renderer for benchmarking realworld floating point performance in various languages.
+> aobench is a small ambient occlusion renderer for benchmarking realworld floating point performance in various languages.

 how to use
 -------------------------------